 England, Bowls Devon & the Plymouth & District Bowling

 The club was first founded in 1907 on the Hoe but moved to our present location in 1922; it was a male club until 2001 when a Ladies section was formed.

 Following the unification of the men's and ladies games, we are proud to say that in 2010, club member Brian Edwards became the first President of the unified Bowls Devon.

-private club and the grounds are owned by members we have trustees who oversee
+is a private club and the grounds are owned by members we have trustees

 The club plays mostly friendly games but we do play in competition matches so that all avenues of bowling can be enjoyed by our members.

 Several of our members have made it to Worthing in the National competitions and we have as a member an International player.